artiship/rocks-kafka-producer/README.md

 #### Creating Rocks Producer

-One topic should only have one `RocksProducer`, multiple producers will let the queue consuming disordered.
-In case you uses factory, you can create producer as single instance like bellow:
+One topic should only have one `RocksProducer`.
+Multiple producers will let the queue consuming disordered.
+If you are in a spring project that you can instantiate producer as a singleton as below

 ```java
 @Configuration